The 8 foot bronze statue of Benjamin Franklin standing in front of Boston's elaborate French Second Empire-style Old City Hall looks new.

 During his brother's absence, Ben used his new-found skills to run the newspaper and continue to turn up the political heat under the Puritans, refusing to bow to pressures exerted by the government.

-By the time he reached 16, Ben aspired to be a writer but doubted - probably correctly - that James would knowlingly publish his work.
+By the time he reached 16, Ben aspired to be a writer but believed James would never knowingly publish his work.

-To get around this barrier, he created a fictional widow, Mrs. Silence Dogood.
+To get published in his brother's paper, Franklin created a fictional widow, Mrs. Silence Dogood.
 Boston citizens easily recognized her name as a direct satire of Puritan Minister Cotton Mather, who expounded on his ideals in his "Essays to Do Good."

 Ben began writing "letters" late at night, signing them with Mrs. Dogood's name, and slipping them under the print shop's door.
 James printed them, and they became wildly popular, amid much speculation about the real author.